 You Can Save the Shows for New York

 Getting back to the Vegas comparison, a lot of people might approach a night or weekend away at casino resorts expecting to run into some live entertainment.
-In Vegas, after all, you can hardly walk a block without having the opportunity to see some kind of music, comedy, or circus act.
-There are shows in Atlantic City as well, and plenty of good ones.
-But it’s not really a defining aspect of the scene the way it is in Las Vegas.
+In Vegas, after all, you can hardly walk a block without having the opportunity to see a popular music, comedy, or circus act.
+There are shows in Atlantic City as well, and plenty of good ones, but it’s not really a defining aspect of the scene the way it is in Las Vegas.
 And given that New York City can justifiably be thought of as the unofficial capital of the world for Theater and Live Performance, you may a well save the shows for the city, and focus your Atlantic City energy elsewhere.

 It’s unquestionable that the casino resorts are Atlantic City’s main attractions.
 But as much as the city is sometimes portrayed as being rather down on its luck, it can actually be a charming place to wander.
 You can hang out on the beach, stroll along the famous boardwalk, enjoy some great casual dining and shopping, and even stumble on a bustling beach bar here and there.
 If you have an extra hour or two, it really is a place worth exploring beyond the casino floors.